Extracting Photon-Number Information from Superconducting Nanowire Single-Photon Detectors Traces via Mean-Derivative Projection: Discussion

 Moreover, we find that the effective principal component needed for the projection to extract photon-number information is again equivalent to the derivative of the mean trace. \autoref{fig:PCA_schapler}c shows that also for this dataset, the photon number could be estimated by projecting the data to the mean derivative.
 This broad applicability of our method across different setups can be explained by approximating the photon-number dependence as a shift in time of an unclassified $n$-photon trace relative to the mean trace.
 An important distinction from similar methods is that our approach uses all available data points instead of one or two reference points, ensuring maximum information use.
 The approximation of the photon-number dependence as a time-shift is justified as higher photon-number events result in steeper rising edges, which in first order can be approximated as a time-shift.
 This result is not specific to our detector, as Sidorova et al.~\cite{Sidorova2025, Nicolich2019} theoretically predict steeper rising edges for higher photon-number absorption events in long nanowires with multiple hotspots, suggesting that our method is applicable to any such detector.

 To assess the photon-number resolving capabilities of different detectors, we introduced a confidence metric $C$ in \autoref{sec:PNR}.
-This confidence metric enables direct comparison between our data and that of Schapeler et al., with the resulting confidences listed in table \ref{tab:confidence}.
-When applying the mean derivative projection method to the data of Schapeler et al., the obtained confidences remain unchanged, demonstrating the effectiveness of our approach.
+This confidence metric enables direct comparison between our data and that of Schapeler et al., with the resulting confidences listed in \autoref{tab:confidence}.
+We find that our detectors have a comparatively lower confidence $C_{1\rightarrow2}$ compared to peaks with similar separation in the histogram from Schapeler et al., this is due to a long tail in the 1-photon peak in our detector, causing a large overlap (see Appendix~\ref{sec:app:1photon_peak}).
+The obtained confidences for the data of Schapeler et al. are the same for the $PC_{\alpha}$ projection of the original data and the mean derivative projection of the filtered data, demonstrating the effectiveness of our approach.
 Our proposed metric can be considered setup-independent and provides a new standard for evaluating and comparing SNSPDs in terms of their photon-number resolving capabilities.